 The more intrusive the monitoring, the harder it will be for your employer to justify.

-Under the GDPR, employers are expected to use ‘privacy by design’ when introducing new surveillance technology into the workplace, choosing the least intrusive technology, and siting it carefully.
+Under the UK GDPR, employers are expected to use ‘privacy by design’ when introducing new surveillance technology into the workplace, choosing the least intrusive technology and positioning it carefully.

 Employers must not be tempted to use new features of monitoring technology ‘just because they are there’.
 Monitoring must be proportionate and justified by a lawful purpose.